-Students are prohibited from possessing, using, transmitting, selling or being under the influence of any of the following substances:
+- Students are prohibited from possessing, using, selling, delivering, manufacturing, or being under the influence of any of the following substances:

+- a. narcotic drugs:

+- hallucinogenic drugs;

+- c. amphetamines;

+- d. barbiturates;

+- e. mariiuana:

-- narcotic drugs; - 2. hallucinogenic drugs; - 3. amphetamines: - barbiturates: - 5. marijuana or any other controlled substance; - synthetic stimulants, such as MDPV and mephedrone (e.g., "bath salts"), and synthetic cannabinoids (e.g., "Spice," "K2"); - any alcoholic beverage, malt beverage, fortified or unfortified wine or other intoxicating liquor; or - any chemicals, substances or products procured or used with the intention of bringing about a state of exhilaration or euphoria or of otherwise altering the student's mood or behavior.
+- f. synthetic stimulants, such as MDPV and mephedrone (e.g., "bath salts"), and synthetic cannabinoids (e.g., "Spice," "K2");

+- g. any other controlled substance;

+- any alcoholic beverage, malt beverage, fortified or unfortified wine or other intoxicating liquor;

+- any chemicals, substances or products procured or used with the intention of bringing about a state of exhilaration or euphoria or of otherwise altering the student's mood or behavior; or